Blog Post

 Tests Dashboard in the Codecov UI

-To help you plan your test suite optimizations, we also added Test Analytics into the Codecov UI.
-Here, you’ll see a simple summary of the tests in your test suite, including average duration, failure rate, commits failed, and time last run.
-This will help you understand just how much your tests may be impacting CI performance – and therefore developer experience.
+To help you plan your test suite optimizations, we added Test Analytics into the Codecov UI.
+Here, you’ll see a summary of the tests in your test suite, selected to help you understand just how much your tests may be impacting CI performance and developer experience.

 Getting Started with Test Analytics